Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 They had abandoned Dog’s shuttle.
 It was a cheap Dominion stock model anyway, but the infamous *’flying brick’* had got them back to the *Negotiable Curiosity* in decent time and the human was now piloting Bedu’s ship into orbit to rendezvous with his own vessel.

-"He was always...violent," Vakno ventured.
+"He was always... violent," Vakno ventured.
 "What was your interest in him?"

 "I work for a human corporate conglomerate.
 Hephaestus," Wagner replied.
 "Our boy there was a link in a smuggling chain that managed to get a sample of something called Cruezzir past Cimbrean border control.
 You heard of it?"